 Some of the most typical sides effects are;

-- Blood in the urine for more than five weeks.
+- Heavy bleeding: Men with larger prostates appear to be at higher risk of significant blood loss.
+Blood in the urine may be experienced for more than five weeks.

 The urinary tract effects of TURP usually resolve as the inflammation around the prostate area reduces.